 The Zulu people are part of the Nguni, an agrarian, homesteading culture living in Southern Africa.
-These headrests and sculpted from a single, hardwood block, and are either flat or beveled on top.
-This object differs from other Zulu headrests in that it is virtually rectangular with no legs or “links.”
-By social custom, the headrest is frequently offered to the bridegroom from the bride as a vehicle for communication with their Zulu ancestors. “(D)reams are considered to be sent by ancestors, and because dreams are dreamt on headrests, the headrest is a kind of antenna, and the strength of the signal is increased if the headrest is inherited from a senior relative” (Nettleton 2007).
-In addition, the Zulu headrest is believed to be symbolic of procreation with cattle and human descendants in agrarian societies.
+These headrests are hand sculpted from a single, hardwood block, and are either flat or beveled on top.
+They feature two (as in this example) or more legs or “links.”
+Connecting these links and specific to this object is a beveled, horizontal slat that functions both as a brace and cultural ornament.
+By social custom, this headrest is frequently offered to the bridegroom from the bride as a vehicle for communication with their Zulu ancestors. “(D)reams are considered to be sent by ancestors, and because dreams are dreamt on headrests, the headrest is a kind of antenna, and the strength of the signal is increased if the headrest is inherited from a senior relative” (Nettleton 2007).
+It is also believed to be symbolic of procreation with cattle and human descendants in agrarian societies.
 Imbued with the masculine quality of “ubunkunzi” (i.e., “like a bull”/“bullness”), the Zulu headrest signifies a virility indispensable to the survival of one’s family and the extended ethnic group.

 Bishop, S.D.
 1986.
 African Headrests.
 Scholar.ufs.ac.za.

 Johannesburg Art Gallery.
 1991.
 Art and Ambiguity: Perspectives on the

 Brenthurst Collection of Southern African Art.
 Johannesburg: Johannesburg Art Gallery.

 Nettleton, Anitra.
 2007.
 African Dream Machines: Style, Identity and Meaning of African Headrests.
 Johannesburg: Wits University Press.